-1. Desribe dynamics of various processes.

-2. Learn and analyse the effect of various controller tuning .

-Impart knowledge on the final control elements.

-Know evaluation criteria and tuning techniques of controllers.

-5. Understand and explain the concept of multi loop control techniques.
+- 1. Desribe dynamics of various processes. - 2.
+Learn and analyse the effect of various controller tuning. - 3.
+Impart knowledge on the final control elements. - 4.
+Know evaluation criteria and tuning techniques of controllers. - 5.
+Use the concept of multi loop control techniques.